 And this is a guy that had meetings with Democrats to tell them what words to use in public.

-Where you always used to talk about regulations, the Democrats are now supposed to talk about protections, be it in housing, uh be it be it in any kind of business, um, be it environmental.
+The Democrats are now supposed to talk about protections, be it in housing, be it in any kind of business, be it environmental.

 Folks, do not fall for this.